ramonxm/swiftui-standford-resources/concepts/MVVM.md

 Example of an "inflexible" View: Image (it wants to be a fixed size) Another example (slightly more flexible): Text (always to size to exactly fit its text).
 Example of a very flexible View: RoundedRectangle (always use any space offered)

+After an offered View(s) takes what it wants, its size is removed form the space available.
+Then the stacks moves on to the next "least flexible" Views.

+Very flexible views (i.e those that will take all offered space) will share evenly (mostly) Rinse and repeat.

+After the Views inside the stack choose their own sizes, the stack sizes itself to fit them.
+If any of the Views in the stack are "very flexible", then the stack will also be "very flexible"